-To send flowers in memory of Dr. Harold Carter, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dr. Harold Carter, please visit our Heartfelt Sympathies Store.

 He was born on January 30, 1930 in Lee’s Summit, Mo., the son of Albert and Florida (Epple) Carter.
 He was married on December 29, 1951 in Jackson, Tennessee to Paula Jean Ross who survives of the home.